 Consumers don’t care about the line – maybe you shouldn’t either?

 Some call it above and below the line.
 Others call it branding and tactical communication.
-Thomas Wagner is instead calling for us to take a much more holistic approach.
+Fredrik Fenberg is instead calling for us to take a much more holistic approach.

 Advertising buyers have traditionally distinguished between Above the Line (ATL) and Below the Line (BTL).
 Broadly speaking, ATL refers to the brand-building efforts that took place in classic media such as TV spots and adverts.
 It was often considered to be slightly more refined – or at least more fun – to work with.

 And conversely: If you worked with BTL, you would say that branding could be a lot of fun, but it’s the results that count.
 For that reason, there has been a keen focus on promotional activities and tactical messages.
 This is typically where you get closer to the purchasing situation.
 In the past, tactical communication was most often POS/POP (Point of Sale or Purchase, depending on your point of view), but today it is highly digital, primarily e-commerce supported by email.

 The division may have made sense at one time, but in an omnichannel world I find it a bit difficult to see the point of it.
 If we try looking at it from a consumer’s point of view, they barely distinguish between the different levels.
 After all, your logo is on everything.
 So excuse the long opening, but it was necessary in order to get to my next point:

 Who said that emotional marketing only belongs in branding campaigns?